dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 ## Discussion

-Currently, effects in MIL are quite coarse-grained, for example compared to MIL-lite by Benton and Kennedy \cite{Benton}, {{for example}}{>> second "for example" in this sentence<<} there is only one big
-$State$ and no distinction between reading/writing is made.
+Currently, effects in MIL are quite coarse-grained, for example, compared to MIL-lite by Benton and Kennedy \cite{Benton}, there is only one big $State$ and no distinction between reading/writing is made.
 Input and output are not separated either.
 Non-termination is not captured in MIL, we will live this discussion for later chapters.

 None of the monadic ILs described in "Related work" had the flexibility of combining effects that is achieved in MIL with the help of monad transformers